avna1/Foodies-/README.md

 - System Settings : The page where an admin configures the website data.

 #### User-Side
-- Home Page : The Page where the client will be redirected by default and can choose his/her desired menus.
+- Home Page : The Page where the user will be redirected by default and can choose his/her desired menus.
 - Cart Page : The page where the list of menu’s/product that being saved cart is listed.
 - About Us Page : The page where the about the content of the Cafe or Restaurant is being displayed.
-- Checkout Page : The page where the client will place his/her order.
+- Checkout Page : The page where the user will place his/her order.
+- Recipe Page : The page where the user see the recipe.
 ## HOW TO USE
 #### views
 admin side:
 Login - admin class - categories - checkout - home -index - menue - site setting- orders - user

 user side
-Login - sign up - checkout - home -index - cart list - orders - view product - about
+Login - sign up - checkout - home -index - cart list - orders - view product - about- recipe Page
 #### controllers
 Admin class - login(admin side) - index
 #### routes